ml-retrospectives/neurips2019/_pages/00_home.md

 ---
 layout: page
 permalink: /
-title: NeurIPS 2019
+title: Retrospectives @NeurIPS 2019
-description: TODO
+description: A venue for self-reflection in ML research
 ---

 TODO